What Does a Good Relationship Look Like?

 You probably do not associate these words with what happens in a good relationship.
 That is perfectly understandable.
 And yet, that’s exactly what happens in a successful, real relationship.

-- Many of us grew without watching a real relationship unfold day in and day out
+- Many of us grew up without watching a real relationship unfold day in and day out

-- Our main source of information about successful relationship comes from Hollywood movies that never show us the sequels to the ever after
+- Our main source of information about successful relationships comes from Hollywood movies that never show us the sequels to the “happily ever after”

 - We lead pretty isolated lives in spite our constant connectivity.
 We don’t have role models of successful relationships and we live in an anti-relational cultural environment

 - Our ideas about what happens are rooted in our imagination, not in reality

 In real relationships:

 - We don’t get our needs met

 - We can be out of touch and out of sync

 - There are some things on which we never agree